Confinement, The Asian Way

 It’s not called ‘confinement’ for nothing!
 New mums are not encouraged to leave the confines of their homes as it is believed the outside environment is filled with germs and other impurities.

 You may be surprised to note that there are some exercises which new mums are encouraged to do during the confinement period.
 Some of these include pelvic and lower body tilts, leg slides, head, neck and shoulder raises.

 While many of these practices are quite traditional, they are not set in stone and many modern Asian families now choose which practices to follow or modify.
-Ultimately, confinement practices – whichever culture they belong to – are designed to enhance the health and wellbeing of new mothers.
+Ultimately, confinement practices – whichever culture they belong to – are designed to help new mothers recover from their childbirth quickly.